 A well-sorted suspension and tight steering connect the GLK to the road with supreme levels of sure-footedness.
 The available full-time all-wheel-drive system does the same in snowy and slippery conditions; it's well worth the $2,000 premium it commands.
 A tight 37.6-foot turning circle and extremely nimble nature make the GLK a master of city driving; U-turns and tight corners are easily conquered by the sprightly SUV.
-Mercedes calls the GLK-Class midsize, but it drives like a much smaller compact SUV.
+Benz calls the GLK-Class midsize, but it drives like a much smaller compact SUV.

 Small turbocharged engines are gaining popularity in other Mercedes-Benz cars and SUVs for their increased fuel economy, and it's possible you'll see a turbocharged offering in the GLK's successor.
-If that's the case, I'll miss the current GLK's standard engine: a naturally aspirated 302-horsepower, 3.5-liter V-6.
+If that's the case, I'll miss the current GLK's standard powertrain: a naturally aspirated 302-horsepower, 3.5-liter V-6.
 Sure, fuel economy could be improved from the all-wheel-drive's 18/25/21 mpg city/highway/combined figures, but it's hard to replicate in a turbocharged one the punchiness of a good naturally aspirated engine.
 The GLK's V-6 offers a potent punch of acceleration, with instantaneous accelerator response and a healthy V-6 growl under the hood.
-A diesel-powered GLK250 is rated 24/33/28 mpg with standard all-wheel drive and is one of a few diesel-powered SUVs in the segment.
+A BlueTEC diesel-powered GLK250 is rated 24/33/28 mpg with standard all-wheel drive and is one of a few diesel-powered SUVs in the segment.

 Other noises inside the GLK aren't as pleasant, like the intrusive wind you'll hear whistling past the exterior at high speeds.
 The excessive noise is almost like a light switch that turns on at 50 mph and above, marring an otherwise refined highway driving experience, as the GLK tracks true on the highway with minimal fuss.

 The GLK's cabin isn't claustrophobic despite having a decidedly more compact exterior than competing SUVs.
-The backseat, however, is tight.
+The rear seat, however, is tight.
 It's not an uncomfortable experience, like you'll find in Mercedes' smaller GLA-Class SUV, but it's snug and the backrest is raked at an awkward angle without any adjustable reclining function.
-Much larger SUVs like the RX 350 have hugely roomy backseats; I even found the Q5's slightly larger backseat more comfortable than that of the GLK.
+Much larger SUVs like the RX 350 have hugely roomy backseats; I even found the Q5's slightly larger backseat more comfortable than that of the Mercedes-Benz GLK.